OpenNews/blogposts/README.md

 ## Creating a file

-Blog posts are written in Markdown and need to be stored in the `_Posts` folder.
+Blog posts need to be stored in the `_Posts` folder.
 In order for Jekyll to know what to do with them, files most follow this naming convention: `YEAR-MONTH-DAY-FILE-NAME.md`.
 For an example from our actual blog, theres: `2014-10-22-announcing-2015-fellows.md`

 Jekyll uses this file name to assign chronological order to the blog post, so it's important.
 The title itself doesn't matter a ton, but I find it's easier to just keep going with the hyphens.
 NO SPACES though--that won't work.